 Your water temperature is a critical factor in brewing coffee as it directly affects the extraction rate, the rate at which the compounds, caffeine and oils in your coffee grounds get extracted.

-Each of the compounds get extracted at different temperatures.
-At higher temperatures, it is more difficult to control the extraction rate and can lead to over extraction and a bitter coffee.
+Each of the compounds gets extracted at different temperatures.
+At higher temperatures, it is more difficult to control the extraction rate and can lead to over-extraction and a bitter coffee.

 #5 Adjust Your Ratio

-The ratio of coffee to water is something that effects the flavor of your Cup of Joe.
+The ratio of coffee to water is something that affects the flavor of your Cup of Joe.
 It may seem trivial, but it is much more important than you would think.

 How much coffee to water you have as a ratio will directly influence your brew time, how long you need to steep your grinds for.